-Teachers are the backbone of education.
+Teachers the backbone ofare education.
 "Transforming education starts with teachers - it reminds us that teachers and educators deserve to work in a supportive environment, have access to professional development, and be empowered to be innovative and creative to ensure their students succeed.
 From critical thinking to coding and literacy, educators are helping the next generation develop the skills they need to adapt to our rapidly changing world, succeed in tomorrow's economy, and find solutions for future challenges.
-Justin Trudeau, Prime Minister of Canada on October 5, 2022, said that "Microcredentials", "badges" or "micro certificates" have become a crucial aspect of personalized professional development in recent years and one of the most prominent topics in the policy literature. skills (OECD, 2020 European Commission, 2020 2021).
-Microcredentials Cedefop, enable vocational educators to see the connections teachers have made to their practice by asking teachers to submit artifacts that show how they have integrated practice into their classrooms.
+Justin Trudeau, Prime Minister of Canada on October 5, 2022, said that "Microcredentials", "badges" or "micro certificates" have become a crucial aspect of personalized professional development in recent years and one of the most prominent topics in the policy literature. skills (OECD, 2020 European Commission, 2020 Cedefop, 2021).
+Microcredentials vocational educators to see the connections teachers have made to their practice by asking teachers to submit artifacts that show how they have integrated practice into their classrooms.